 Tel: (416) 203-2899, x.
 31

-The breadth of Michael's expertise covers the entire spectrum of immigration and refugee law, with a focus on matters related to same sex relationships, including sponsorships based on same-sex relationships, HIV and medical inadmissibility, and Express Entry applications by people seeking to obtain Canadian permanent residence for them and their same sex partners.
-He has been adjunct professor at the Faculty of Law at the University of Toronto since 2003, and adjunct professor at the Munk School of Global Affairs and Public Policy since 2017.
-He was awarded the inaugural Teaching Innovation Award from the Munk School of Global Affairs and Public Policy in 2018.
+The breadth of Michael's expertise covers the entire spectrum of immigration and refugee law, with a focus on matters related to sponsorships based on same-sex relationships, HIV, medical and other inadmissibility, and Express Entry applications by people seeking to obtain Canadian permanent residence for them and their same sex partners.
+Michael also leads the firm’s corporate immigration practice, involving the transfers of employees to Canada.
+He has been adjunct professor at the Faculty of Law at the University of Toronto since 2003, and adjunct professor at the University of Toronto’s Munk School of Global Affairs and Public Policy since 2017.
+He received the first Teaching Innovation Award from the University of Toronto’s Munk School of Global Affairs and Public Policy in 2018.

 Michael is co-author of:

 Canadian Family and Immigration Law: Intersections, Developments and Conflicts (Carswell),

 Family Class Sponsorship in Canadian Immigration Law (Emond),

 the immigration chapter in LGBTQ2+ Law: Practice Issues and Analysis (Emond).

 Michael has appeared before the Supreme Court of Canada in the following cases: